drpriver/drjson/README.md

 `drjson_slow_rescurive_free_all`.
 See [`Demo/arena_allocator.h`](Demo/arena_allocator.h) for an example.

+## Objects
+Note that these objects are backed by hash tables that don't hate you, so the order of insertion is preserved.
+For duplicate keys, the last value seen is used.

+To avoid json key attacks, where a validator in one part disagrees about ambiguities such as which key wins in the JSON spec, always serialize back from the parsed json tree - don't reuse the original string.
+Also, drjson accepts some extensions, so you especially want to serialize back to standard json!

 ## Extensions From JSON

 Drjson can parse all valid json documents, but can also parse some documents not allowed by the spec.